plaresmedima/wezel/README.md

 ***CAUTION: wezel is developed in public but it is work in progress.
 Some features mentioned in this document are still in development and backwards compatibility is not likely to happen.***

-# How to use `wezel` applications?
+# How can I use existing `wezel` applications?

 You can use `wezel` applications to visualise and analyse medical images, using a standard graphical interface much like any other medical image viewer.

 To try this out, download an example application (coming soon), then double-click the file to start - no software installation required.

 If you are working on a specific project, you may have been given a `wezel` application directly by a collaborator, or perhaps you found one online or as supplementary material with a publication.

-Some video tutorials are provided (coming soon) to illustrate the use of the graphical interface, but really if this is not almost self-explanatory, it is just not good enough.
+Some video tutorials are provided (**coming soon**) to illustrate the use of the graphical interface.
 The rest of this document provides detail for application developers.

-# How to develop `wezel` applications?
+# How can I develop new `wezel` applications?

 If you are a developer of new applications, you can use `wezel` to prototype and test your application.
 Once you are happy with the result, `wezel` can generate an executable which you can pass on to analysts or other users.

 `wezel` is distributed under an open license so you can make the executable and/or the source code publicly available, for instance as supplementary material in publications.

 ## Installing wezel